Morningstarhub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that removes all letter c and c from input
+script that reverse its input